Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Certainly there are dozens more factors that lead us to be reluctant to accept truth.
 Fear is probably among the more important.
 Fear causes us to stay with what is, instead of what could be better.
 Virginia Satir expressed this idea by saying that people tend to prefer the familiar to the comfortable.
 The phenomenon that familiarity enhances preference, sometimes called the mere exposure effect, has since been demonstrated experimentally.
 [Fang 2007] Perhaps the most persuasive evidence for the existence of a mere exposure effect is the choice by advertisers to present identical advertisements repeatedly in multiple media.

 Participants in workplace debates can also exploit the mere exposure effect, but to do so, they might need to adopt a long view.
 To expect that presenting unfamiliar facts for the first time can be persuasive in the moment might be expecting too much.
 The mere exposure effect suggests that presenting those same facts or similar facts repeatedly over the course of several debates might be more likely to achieve the intended result.
-First in this series Go to top Top Next issue: The Stupidity Attribution Error Next Issue
+Barriers to Accepting Truth: I First issue in this series Go to top Top Next issue: The Stupidity Attribution Error Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info